zhouhufeng/FAVORannotator/README.md

 To simplify the parallel computing process, we also provide the submission scripts example here ([submission.sh](https://github.com/zhouhufeng/FAVORannotator/blob/main/Scripts/ByChromosome/submitJobs.sh)).

 ## Install and prepare the back-end database（FAVORannotator SQL version）

-FAVORannotator relies upon the PostgreSQL Database Management System (DBMS) to achieve this.
+FAVORannotator SQL version relies upon the PostgreSQL Database Management System (DBMS) to achieve this.
 PostgreSQL is a free and open-source software emphasizing extensibility and SQL compliance.
 It is a highly stable DBMS, backed by more than 20 years of community development.
 PostgreSQL is used to manage data for many web, mobile, geospatial, and analytics applications.
 Its advanced features, including diverse index types and configuration options, have been carefully selected for FAVORannotator so that end users do not need to worry about the implementation.

-How to use FAVORannotator will be explained from the above 3 main steps.
+How to use FAVORannotator will be explained from the following steps.
 PostgreSQL is available in most platforms.
-Thus, running FAVORannotator on each only varies with regard to the **(I)** step, while steps **(II)** remain consistent.
-We will first discuss the universal steps of import backend database and run FAVORannotator **(II)**.
-Depends on the differences of the **(I)** step, all the following discussions will be elaborated.
+Thus, running FAVORannotator on each platform varies with the step (I) Installing and prepare the back-end database.
+We will first discuss the how to prepare and import backend database and all the following discussions will be elaborated.

 Once PostgreSQL database is booted up and running, backend database can be imported and then FAVORannotator can be executed as follows.

 1. Once the server is running, Load the database: ```$ psql -h hostname -p port_number -U username -f your_file.sql databasename ```

    e.g. ```$ psql -h c02510 -p 582  -f /n/SQL/ByChr7FAVORDBxO.sql Chr7```

 2. Now the PostgreSQL hosting FAVORannotator backend database is up and running it is listening for the query from FAVORannotator R program.